 News

 An out-of-control Russian spacecraft has probably plummeted to Earth, after 53 years stuck in orbit, experts say.
-In recent ...
+In recent weeks, the spacecraft known as Kosmos 482 has been making an uncontrolled ...

 A failed Soviet Venus lander's long space odyssey has come to an end.
 The Kosmos 482 probe crashed to Earth today (May 10) after circling our planet for more than five decades.
 Reentry occurred at ...